-The Three Questions That Answer the Decision
+Three Questions That Guide the Platform Decision

 Before evaluating platforms, answer these questions honestly.
-They determine which option will actually serve your business rather than creating a technical support burden you did not budget for.
+They determine which option will actually serve your business rather than creating a support burden you did not budget for.

-Second: Do you have a developer or agency you trust who can maintain and update the site long-term?
+Do you have a developer or IT specialist you trust who can maintain and update the site long-term?
 A custom CMS requires ongoing maintenance.
 WordPress requires ongoing maintenance.
 Wix requires none from a developer.
 If you have no reliable technical support and no budget to hire any, a managed platform like Wix may be the only realistic option regardless of its limitations.
 Platform choice and support availability must be decided together, not independently.

-Third: What is the realistic total budget including ongoing costs, not just the initial build?
+What is the realistic total budget including ongoing costs, not just the initial build?
 A £3,000 WordPress site that requires £1,500 per year in developer maintenance and plugin subscriptions costs more over three years than a £6,000 custom CMS with £300 per year in hosting.
 Platform costs compound in ways that are not always obvious at the outset.
 Compare three-year totals, not first-year costs.

 What a Custom CMS Gives You